SignTools/SignTools/INSTALL.md

 - **Developer account**

   You only need your Apple Developer Account's name and password.
-You will likely be prompted for a 6-digit code every time you sign an app, which you can submit on the service's web page.
-This method will be able to use most entitlements, resulting in working app extensions and iCloud synchronization.
+You will sometimes be prompted for a 6-digit code (2FA) when you sign an app, which you can submit on the service's web page.
+This method will register app identifiers with Apple's servers, which will take a bit longer, but will also allow you to use most entitlements, resulting in working app extensions and iCloud synchronization.

 - **Custom provisioning profile**

   If you have a provisioning profile with a `.mobileprovision` extension, you can use this method as well.
-There is no 6-digit code, so signing will be faster than a developer account.
+There is no 6-digit code (2FA), and signing is completely local, so the process will be faster than a developer account.
 However, based on the type of your provisioning profile, different entitlements and features may not work on your signed apps.
 For the differences, check the [FAQ](FAQ.md#what-kind-of-certificatesprovisioning-profiles-are-supported) page.

 Additionally, you will also need a certificate archive with a `.p12` extension.
 It must contain at least one certificate and at least one private key.
 If you need development entitlements, add an `Apple Development` certificate and its key.
 If you need distribution entitlements, add both an `Apple Development` and `Apple Distribution` certificate, along with their keys.
 For the differences, check the [FAQ](FAQ.md#what-kind-of-certificatesprovisioning-profiles-are-supported) page.